 The Future of Financial Advice (FOFA) reforms to the Corporations Act 2001 prohibit a product issuer from paying 'conflicted remuneration' to a financial services licensee or representative.
 Commissions paid by a superannuation trustee to an adviser are 'conflicted remuneration'.
-In a superannuation context, these commissions are often sourced directly from fees charged to a fund member, through linking the member's account to an adviser.
+In a superannuation context, these commissions are often directly charged to a fund member, through linking the member's account to an adviser.
+Fees for the provision of financial product advice are excluded from the conflicted remuneration provisions.